Forward from the Author

 More than liking Italian, a bowl of spaghetti is the comfort of sameness, of predictability.

 No major decisions at the end of the day.
-I know what I am getting, whereas life has been one big meatball of insecurity: a tangled ball of angst from appetizer to dessert.
+I know what I am getting, whereas life has been one big meatball of insecurity: a tangled ball from appetizer to dessert.

 Trying new food was once exciting, like trying women instead of men.
 Because I fell somewhere in the middle, I developed a taste for both.
 Curious, but now I don’t care much for either.
 I will stick with the sure and guaranteed.